 - From Stuttgart Hauptbahnhof, take the train ride to Reutlingen Hauptbahnhof via the trains below.
 A train leaves for Reutlingen at least 3 times within an hour.
 (See Reutlingen Hauptbahnhof in Google Maps)

 - RE12 (Regional Express)

 - From Reutlingen Hauptbahnhof, transfer to Reutlingen Busbanhof.
 Get a bus heading to Honau in Lichtenstein.
 Here are the bus codes you need to look for:

 - Alight in Honau (see in Google Maps).
 The total travel time is 30 minutes.

-- From Honau bus stop, the 40 minute hiking to the Lichtenstein Castle starts.
-There are three hiking trails but it’s faster to reach the castle through Gallusstraße.
-The path is generally flat, but overall there is 248 m upward elevation change althroughout.
+- From the Honau bus stop, the 40-minute hiking to Lichtenstein Castle starts.
+There are three hiking trails, but it’s faster to reach the castle through Gallusstraße.
+The path is generally flat, but there are a 248 m upward elevation change throughout.

 - Hauptbahnhof means Central Station in English.

 - Busbahnhof means Bus Station in English.